sumershinde22/c4c-challenge-2024/README.md

 - **Delete** partners to remove them from the system.
 - **Search** for partners based on title and active status.

 The application is built with a React frontend and an Express backend.
-Supabase is used as the database for storing partnership information.
+Supabase is used as the database.

 #### 2. **Frontend Structure**